lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline6.md

 #### ZenML Setup

-Open your terminal, and follow these steps to setup ZenML:
+Open your terminal, and follow these steps for the FIRST TIME setup:

 1. `pip install zenml`
 2. `pip install google-cloud-bigquery-storage`